Final version of Trans-Pacific trade deal released, rules pushed by U.S. on ice

 Governments were quick to tout the economic benefits of the agreement.

-An economic analysis released by the Canadian government on Wednesday said the pact would provide exporters with tariff savings of C$428 million ($338 million) per year.

-Total Canadian exports to other CPTPP countries are projected to increase by C$2.7 billion, or 4.2 percent, by 2040, compared to gains of C$1.5 billion under the original TPP.

-New Zealand’s government expected the CPTPP to boost the island nation’s economy by between NZ$1.2 billion ($881 million) to NZ$4 billion a year, with beef and kiwifruit exporters among the top beneficiaries of the deal.
+New Zealand’s government expected the CPTPP to boost the island nation’s economy by between NZ$1.2 billion (629.6 million pounds) to NZ$4 billion a year, with beef and kiwifruit exporters among the top beneficiaries of the deal.

 The 11 member countries are Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam.